2022 ROY PORTER STUDENT ESSAY PRIZE COMPETITION

 Congratulations to Kit Heintzman (Harvard University), for her winning essay for the Roy Porter Prize 2017-18: ‘Bedrooms and Barnyards: Two Medicines in Revolutionary France’.
 The judges felt that this was ‘a very interesting and well-researched paper, which utilises the concept of One Health to pick apart relationships of scientific and healing communities within the state in Revolutionary France’.

 Thanks to the other entrants also for the high standard of essays received.
 Due to the quality of their submissions, two other essays were also ‘highly commended’:

 - Peder Clark (London School of Hygiene and Tropical Medicine): ‘”Problems of today and tomorrow”: Prevention and the National Health Service in the 1970s’

 - Michelle Webb (University of Exeter): ‘ “Spotted all over”: The afterlife of leprosy in Early Modern England’

 We hope to see the entrants’ essays published in SHM in due course.

 List of previous prize winners, from 2003 onwards with links to published articles

 The SSHM Undergraduate Prize Competition awarded prizes for the best unpublished original research essays in the social history of medicine, from two groups of undergraduate students: humanities and social science students; and medical, healthcare and allied science students.
 Previous winners have written blogs based on their essays, which can be found HERE.

-Roy Porter Student Essay Prize
+This prize is discontinued, but undergraduates can enter the Roy Porter Student Essay Prize competition.